-You are required to hand in a 2022-23 Policy and Procedure Form each year.
+You are required to submit a Policy and Procedure Form every year.

 Your clearances are good for 5 years from the verification date that is listed on each clearance.